-There are two common causes of this behavior: either the FME Server is improperly licensed, or one or more required TCP/IP ports are already in use and cannot be accessed by DDE.
+There are two common causes of startup failure: either the FME Server is improperly licensed, or one or more required TCP/IP ports are already in use and cannot be accessed by DDE.

-In either case, the DDE startup sequence will be in an endless restart loop.
-Cancel the loop by clicking on the Windows Start button, and selecting Programs | DDE | Stop DDE.
-This sends a shutdown request to DDE.
+In either case, the DDE startup sequence will fail, either aborting after making the predefined number of attempts, or (more rarely) entering an endless restart loop.

+If the latter is occurring, first cancel the loop by clicking on the Windows Start button, and selecting Programs | DDE | Stop DDE < version >.
+This sends a shutdown request to DDE causing the latter to shut down in a controlled manner.
+If the Task Manager shows that DDE processes still remain after this, they can be stopped by performing the steps described below under "Manual Process Termination".

+Tracking Down the Cause

-Once DDE start-up is halted, you should first ensure that the FME Server is properly licensed by following the procedure below:
+Once DDE startup is halted, you should first ensure that the FME Server is properly licensed by following the procedure below: